AssemblyScript/website/src/built-with-assemblyscript.md

 ## Formatter

 * [assemblyscript-prettier](https://github.com/HerrCai0907/assemblyscript-prettier)<br />
-  Prettier plugin for assemblyscript to reoslve the incompatible part of ts and as syntax
+  Prettier plugin for assemblyscript to resolve the incompatible part of ts and as syntax

 ## Emulators